 I love College Township’s laid-back, rural-suburban personality.
 I am uncomfortable with the idea of transitioning East College Avenue into a North-Atherton-like thoroughfare (although North Atherton Street does do sidewalks really well).

-I love sidewalks, bike paths, and alternative modes of transportation.
+I love smartly placed sidewalks, bike paths, and alternative modes of transportation.

 I have solar panels on my roof.
-I am interested in renewable energy.↑
+I am keen on renewable energy.↑

-I am very sympathetic toward our local business owners.
+I am sympathetic toward our local business owners.